zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

       server_start_time: :bro:type:`time`
          The SMB2 server start time.

+      negotiate_context_count: :bro:type:`count`
+         The number of negotiate context values in SMB v.
+3.1.1, otherwise reserved to 0.

+      negotiate_context_values: :bro:type:`SMB2::NegotiateContextValues`
+         An array of context values in SMB v.
+3.1.1.

    The response to an SMB2 *negotiate* request, which is used by tghe client to notify the server what dialects of the SMB2 protocol the client understands.